gjbex/training-material/Python/README.md

     language text, both serial and parallel implementations.
 1. `style.md`: some style tips based on code reviews and observations in the field
+1. `Subprocess`: illustrates executing a shell command from a Python script using the `subprocess` module.
 1. `Vtk`: examples of using the KitWare VTK library.
 1. `WxPython`: some illustrations of GUI developlement using the Python bindings for Wx.